 Once you’ve upgraded your permissions algorithm, reviewed your properties, and collected all the plugins you’ll need, you’re ready to follow the upgrade procedure.
 Remember to back up your system before you begin.

 There are two different procedures to upgrade Liferay.
 The first one, upgrading a Liferay bundle, is the most common.
-The second procedure is for upgrading a Liferay installation on an application server.
-We’ll go over both.
+The second procedure is for manually upgrading a Liferay installation on an application server.
+We’ll discuss both.

 In both cases, Liferay auto-detects whether the database requires an upgrade the first time the new version is started.
 When Liferay does this, it upgrades the database to the format required by the new version.
-To perform this task, Liferay must be accessing the database with an ID that can create, drop and modify tables.
-Make sure you have granted these permissions to the ID before you attempt to upgrade Liferay.
+To perform this task, Liferay must be accessing the database with a database user account that can create, drop and modify tables.
+Make sure you have granted these permissions to the database user account before you attempt to upgrade Liferay.
 And, of course, we’ll run the risk of overly repeating ourselves: back up your database.

 Let’s look at upgrading a bundle, which is the easiest upgrade path.